MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ![Sin Function](./Experiments/Sin/resources/Combined.gif)

 The function is smooth and therefore, the length scale and variance of 1. respectively are sufficient to get us to a good point where we achieve the optima in a few number of iterations.
 The caveat here, however, was the selection of the resolution that had to be high since we want a certain degree of precision in terms of calculating the optima.

+This experiment is an example of a mathematical function being optimized.
+More examples of these can be found [here](src/Optimization.UnitTests/Model.fs) in the Unit Tests.

 ### Experiment 2: Minimizing The Wall Clock Time of A Simple Command Line App

-The Objective Function is the wall clock time from running a C# program that sleeps for a hard-coded amount of time based on a given input that we are trying to minimize.
+The Objective Function meant to be minimized here is the wall clock time from running a C# program that sleeps for a hard-coded amount of time based on a given input.
 The full code is available [here](https://github.com/MokoSan/Bayesian-Optimization-in-FSharp/blob/main/src/Workloads/SimpleWorkload/Program.cs).

 The gist of the trivial algorithm is the following where we sleep for the shortest amount of time if the input is between 1 and 1.5, a slightly shorter amount of time if the input is >= 1.5 but < 2.0 and the most amount of time in all other cases.
 The premise here is to try and see if we are able to get the optimization algorithm detect the inputs that trigger the lowest amount of sleep time and thereby, the minima of the wall clock time of the program.